Calonca/unity-datasmith-import/README.md

 I am working on increasing performance, reducing the size of the final models and supporting more materials properties and types.

-If you want to decimate the mesh after importing use the with-decimation branch
+If you want to decimate the mesh after importing use the decimation branch